kyma-project/kyma/docs/serverless-v2/08-01-create-lambda.md

     Console UI
     </summary>

 > **NOTE:** Serverless v2 is an experimental feature, and it is not enabled by default in the Console UI.
 To use its **Functions [preview]** view, enable **Experimental functionalities** in the **General Settings** view before you follow the steps.
+Refresh the page after enabling this option.

-1. Select a Namespace from the drop-down list in the top navigation panel or create a new one.
+1. Create a Namespace or select one from the drop-down list in the top navigation panel.
 2. Go to the **Functions [preview]** view at the bottom of the left navigation panel and select **Create lambda**.
-3. In the pop-up box, provide lambda's name and select **Create** to confirm changes.
+3. In the pop-up box, provide the lambda's name and select **Create** to confirm changes.

-     The pop-up box closes and you will see the `Lambda created successfully` message.
+     The pop-up box closes and the `Lambda created successfully` message appears.

 4. In the lambda details view that opens up automatically, go to the **Code** tab and enter the lambda's code: